Chemiseblanc/chemiseblanc.github.io/content/posts/manufacturing-objects/index.md

 }
 ```

-By adding a second abstract method to the parent class we now have to change the implementation of the child classes to accomodate
+By adding a second abstract method to the parent class we now have to change the implementation of the child classes to accommodate

 ```java
 public class CatCatPetStore extends DoubleFactoryMethodPetStore {